danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 It turns out, what used to be called "secrets", now referred to as "credentials" is a non-obvious aspect of Rails with a long history.
 Unless you've been the first developer to setup and deploy a Rails project, you may never have encountered this feature.
 This post will explain what secrets and credentials are, and cover a few options for resolving this deprecation warning.

-TODO: For those in a hurry, jump to solution.
-Otherwise read on for investigation and some Rails history on this topic...
+In a hurry?
+Jump straight to the [solutions](../migrating-from-rails-secrets-to-credentials#solution-a-replace-secrets-with-environment-variable).
+Otherwise read on to learn the Rails history on this topic.

 ## Investigation